-The Real Reason Behind “Queen Bee Syndrome” — and What To Do About It
+The Real Reason Behind “Queen Bee Syndrome”

 As women attempt to advance from mid-career leaders into senior and executive positions, plenty of roadblocks stand in their path — but one of those barriers may come as a surprise: other women.

-Gender Bias Matters
+Why Women Don’t Support Other Women: Gender Bias Matters

 - Female leaders who show that they value diversity in the workplace receive much lower competency ratings than male leaders who show that they value diversity in the workplace.